SoftwareAG/c8y-docs/content/edge-k8s/edge-k8s-troubleshooting-bundle/edge-k8s-does-not-show-as-device-on-cloud.md

 * Specified cloud tenant domain is not reachable or incorrect.

-If you need to contact Software AG support, include the output of the diagnostics dump.
+If you need to contact {{< sag-support >}}, include the output of the diagnostics dump.
 For more information about accessing diagnostic logs, see [Accessing logs](/edge-k8s/installing-edge-on-k8/#accessing-logs).